Among actors, directors, and filmmakers of all stripes, there is a commonly heard phrase: “It all starts with the script”.

 Though it may surprise you, the answer to this question is sometimes NO. For example, if the material you want to teach is so dense that it requires the viewer to pause or rewind the video, then your audience may prefer to read it.
 Video may have a reputation for being “easier than reading”, but there are cases where the reverse is true.
 Sometimes, it’s better to give your audience the power to revisit or re-read at their discretion without making them scrub through a video.

-How You Can Use Visuals to Your Advantage
+How Can Visuals Be Used to Your Advantage?

 If your target audience is already invested in learning about your content, then you’re in good shape – if you deliver the instructional goods, you should have no problem retaining your audience and giving them value.
 However, if you’re thinking about using an educational or instructional video to create awareness, then you might want to re-think your video strategy and ask yourself a few important questions first.